rfdickerson/cs241-data-structures/A6/README.md

 This project will teach you how to use a simple heuristic in order to efficiently search for a path through a map and avoiding obstacles.

+Refer to the following guide: [A star for Beginners](http://www.policyalmanac.org/games/aStarTutorial.htm)

 Overview of the steps are as follows:

 - Create a PriorityQueue class in the astar package